alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunge an Arrest Record in Alaska

-Unfortunately, Alaska does not have any state law that allows for expungement of an arrest record.
-However, an arrest record may be sealed under AS Sec 12.62.180.
-There is a significant difference between expunging and sealing a record.
+Expungement is a legal process for removing or sealing arrest or criminal conviction records from publicly accessible databases.
+Note that Alaska laws do not support expungement of arrest records.
+However, the AS Sec 12.62.180 allows the sealing of such records, provided the petitioner follows the standard procedures.
+Note that there is a significant difference between expunging and sealing a record.
 The former (expungement) requires a custodian to destroy a specific record they maintain.
 Meanwhile, the latter (sealing) prevents public access to a record.

-In Alaska, once a record gets sealed it becomes inaccessible to the general public and the subject of the record can deny its existence.
-However, per AS Sec 12.62.180 (d), eligible persons and entities can access sealed records for specific reasons, such as:
+In Alaska, once a record gets sealed, it becomes inaccessible to the general public, and the subject of the record may deny its existence.
+However, per AS Sec 12.62.180 (d), eligible persons and entities may access sealed records for specific reasons, such as the following:

 • Criminal justice employment purposes